react-cosmos/react-cosmos/README.md

 #### Using Babel

 Unless you pass it the `--plain` param, the webpack CLI runs with `babel-node` by default.
-This is nice because it allows you to write your fixtures and the webpack & Cosmos configs using the same syntax as your source code.
+This is nice because it allows you to write your configs using the same syntax as your source code.

 ## Thanks!